BreezeHub/BreezeProject/README.md

 ```

 ##### Step 2: Download StratisX
-We currently recommend StratisX to run stratisd.
+We currently recommend StratisX to run stratisd v2.0.0.3.

 Here are some pointers for ubuntu:
 ```